THE CYBER HOME OF THE ROSS REVENGE - www.rossrevenge.co.uk

 All about one of the most superb ships ever built.

-Built in Bremerhaven, Germany, in 1960 as one of three similar vessels and christened "Freyr", registration "RE1", she was originally owned and operated by an Icelandic fishing company.
+Built in Bremerhaven, Germany, in 1960 as one of three similar vessels and christened "Freyr", registration "RE1", the Ross Revenge was originally owned and operated by an Icelandic fishing company.
 After just 3 years she was sold to Grimsby based Ross Fisheries and re-named "Ross Revenge", where she became one of the most successful vessels to ever fish from the UK.
 By the late 70's the fishing industry was in sharp decline and along with many of her contemporaries she became surplus to requirements.
 For a while she was operated as a salvage and recovery vessel but in the early 80's she was sitting in a breakers yard almost inevitably facing the cutters torch.
 However, Radio Caroline were searching for a new ship, and in August 1983 she became home to the legendary radio station.
 For a period of over 8 years she was kept at anchor outside territorial waters broadcasting to up to 23 million people.
 Finally, beaten and battered, and in very poor condition she was shipwrecked onto the Goodwin Sands off the Kent coast from where she was eventually towed into Dover and arrested.
 Since 1991 she has been cared for and maintaned by an enthusiastic voluntary support group with the aim of preserving and restoring her to her former glory.

 This Site (C), Launched July 13th 2001, Re-launched July 6th, 2004